 Thursday May 10, 2018 – Layday at Hatchet Cay

 Lay day at Hatchet Cay….
 Everyone chose to do as they preferred.
 Some folks took trips to Scuba dive, others fished or snorkeled and others still relaxed around the pool.
 It was nice to have a lay day and that evening Jonathan hosted the final cocktail party aboard.
 A good time was had by all, with incredible blender drinks provided by Scott and crew.
 Music and great company completed the night.

 Friday May 11, 2018 – to Placencia Harbor

 We dropped the mooring balls early and headed back to Placencia harbor.
 It was a light air day and challenging sailing as fast as we could, on as low a heading as we could, to our destination.
 We were visited by a healthy pod of dolphins that frolicked in Arya’s bow wave.
 After anchoring among other cruisers in Placencia harbor we headed into to Yoli’s famed sailor bar for drinks and dinner.

 Saturday May 12, 2018 – Back to the Sunsail Base

 Early start to pick up anchor and head back into the Sunsail base.
-It marked the end of another fun and exciting Colgate Sailing Adventure Vacation!
+It marked the end of another fun and exciting flotilla sailing cruise with Colgate Sailing Adventures!
 (Although most stayed at Laru Beya Resort for an extra night or more.)